angelaguirrejs/disney-world/readme.md

 ## General information

 In order to use it you must get a token and you can get it by auth.
-When you register you'll receive an email with welcome message and the **bearer token** as response.
+When you register you'll receive an email with welcome message and the **bearer token** as a response.

 ## Commands